Raxyen/reverse-engineering-writeups/crackme3.md

   return 0xffffffff;

 ```
 After decompling the ELF with Ghidra we get 4 functions containing some real code.
 We can ignore the rest.
 Above there's one of those functions containing a string being a base64 encoded flag we need to find in this task.
-Remaining 3 functions are responsible for base64 encoding but we don't need to analyze them.
-All we have to know is how base64 encoded strings look like.
+The remaining functions implement the encoding logic and are not required to solve this challenge.
+In order to solve it we only have to know how base64 encoded strings look like:
+- alphanumeric (`a-z`, `A-Z`, `0-9`)
+- mandatory padding using equal signs on the end
+- length (character count) divisible by 4 (with the padding)

 Base64 flag: `ZjByX3kwdXJfNWVjMG5kX2xlNTVvbl91bmJhc2U2NF80bGxfN2gzXzdoMW5nNQ==`<br>
 Decoded flag: f0r_y0ur_5ec0nd_le55on_unbase64_4ll_7h3_7h1ng5